techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/08_weekly_time_logs.md

 Wat zijn jou wins vandaag?-----

-- [ ] No so much productive today, I deployed the quickstart for application gateway, to play around with it using the portal.
+- [ ] Not so much productive today, I deployed the quickstart for application gateway, to play around with it using the portal.

 ### Obstakels & Oplossingen

-1. Today, I didn not found any good resources to understand application gateway.
+1. Today, I did not found any good resources to understand application gateway.
 I will continue with that tomorrow.

 2.
 3. Asking better questions